nedbat/pkgsample/README.rst

 The files in this repo have comments throughout, to help you understand what does what, so that you can create your own files with the parts and the details that you need.
+Aside from your own source files, there's really only one file to worry about.

 How to use this repo
 ====================

-You have code you want to distribute.
-This repo is a model of how you can configure your project.
-Make a copy of the files here, take the parts that you need, and leave out the parts you don't.
+This repo is a model of how you can configure your project to create installable packages.
+You don't have to copy this whole repo.
+You can copy individual files, because there are only a few you need.
+Make a copy of a file, take the parts that you need, leave out the parts you don't, and edit the details to match your project.

 Decisions